microsoft/MixedReality-GraphicsTools-Unreal/Docs/ProximityLights.md

 6. You may notice now that our `Sphere` actor is completely black and can't be differentiated from the background.
 To fix this let's add a directional light to our scene.
 Because we are using the `MF_GTDefaultLit` material function we must use a `GTDirectionalLight` actor (or component).
     * From the "Place Actors" panel drop a `GTDirectionalLight` actor into the level.
-    * Set the `GTDirectionalLight`'s "Intensity" to 1.
+    * Set the `GTDirectionalLight`'s "Intensity" to 2.
 The default value represents a "sunny day" and may wash out our proximity light.
 More information about the `GTDirectionalLight` component can be found in the [lighting](Lighting.md) documentation.

 7. Finally it's time to add a proximity light to the level.
     * From the "Place Actors" panel drop a `GTProximityLight` actor into the level.
     * Move the `GTProximityLight` actor around until it hovers near the surface of the the `Sphere` actor.
 You will now see the proximity light illuminate the surface with a blue-purple gradient.
 (1)
-    * Try experimenting with different proximity light colors by changing the Center, Middle, and Outer colors.
-Or, try changing the size of proximity light via the Near or Far radii.
+    * Try experimenting with different proximity light colors by changing the center, middle, and outer colors in the details panel of the proximity light.
+Or, try changing the size of proximity light via the near or far radii.
     * If you want to hide the proximity light without removing the actor you can uncheck the "Visible" flag under the "Rendering" properties.

     ![Actor Complete](Images/ProximityLight/ProximityLightActorComplete.png)